-Oh the guest list, the root of all evil.
-JUST KIDDING but really I understand that it can be a stressor.
+Oh the guest list, the root of all evil, JUST KIDDING!
+However, I understand that it can be a major stressor.
 Actually, the other day my fiancé told me that our guest list is “keeping him up at night.”
-I had no idea it was this big of a worry to him and I realized this is probably more of a stressor than I realized.

-Your guest list can impact a lot of other details because how many people you invite means you need more invitations, more meals, potentially more security, a smaller or bigger venue, more centerpieces, etc. It’s important to at least draft your guest list early on in your engagement so you can have a better idea of what you need to budget for food, alcohol, and invitations.
+Your guest list directly impacts a lot of other details such as invitations, meal count, table and centerpieces, etc. It’s important to at least draft your guest list early on in your engagement so you can have a better idea of what you need to budget for food, alcohol, and invitations.
 The more people you invite, the more money you are going to spend and possibly may need to upgrade your venue if it doesn’t hold all of your guests.
 So before I give you a heart attack from all the stress, here is 8 easy tips and things to consider when creating your guest list.

 Your family is most likely going to be the bulk of your guest list.
 Stat by listing your immediate family: parents, grandparents, siblings and their children (unless you are planning a no kids wedding) Consider inviting your aunts, uncles and cousins that you’re close to.
 Make sure to gather a list of your fiancés immediate family members as well.